DBHunter95/Capstone-Expense-Sharing/README.md

 ### Introduction

 This app is for the capstone project of the Udacity full stack developer course.
-It is designed to show the use of RESTful APIS along with RBAC security throught the third party Auth0.
+It is designed to show the use of RESTful APIs built in a Python Flask Application.
+It serves the frontend found in this repository: https://github.com/DBHunter95/Expense-sharing-frontend.

-The app is designed to help groups of people share expenses.
-If people, for example a household, are buying something for everyone they can enter the transaction into the app and the app will determine how much the buyer is owed from each person (be it for a group or for 2 individuals).
-It will also maintain records of the total each user is owed/owes from one another and in total across all transactions.
+The purpose of the app is to help groups of people share expenses.
+If someone in a group, for example a household, is buying something for everyone they can enter the transaction into the app and the app will determine how much the buyer is owed from each person (be it for a group or just 1 other individual).
+It will then maintain records of the total each user is owed/owes from each other user and in total across all transactions.

 ### Hosting locally